Thairo Estrada Player Props: Giants vs. Mets

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.523) thanks to seven extra-base hits.
+- Estrada leads San Francisco with a slugging percentage of .515, fueled by seven extra-base hits.

-- Among qualified hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 64th, and he is 35th in the league in slugging.
+- He ranks 19th in batting average, 52nd in on base percentage, and 34th in slugging among qualifying batters in MLB play.

-- Estrada has reached base via a hit in 12 games this season (of 16 played), and had multiple hits in seven of those games.
+- Estrada has picked up a hit in 13 of 17 games this year, with multiple hits seven times.

-- He has gone deep in 18.8% of his games this year, and 4.3% of his trips to the plate.
+- He has homered in 17.6% of his games this year, and 4.1% of his chances at the plate.

-- Estrada has driven in a run in six games this season (37.5%), but has had no multiple-RBI games.
+- Estrada has driven in a run in six games this year (35.3%), but has had no multiple-RBI games.

-- In eight of 16 games this season, he has scored, and four of those games included multiple runs.
+- In nine of 17 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.